snail123815/pybioinfo/process_phmmer_result/readme.md

 Change parameters:
 - `jsonFile`, `alignmentFasta` for input files
 - `tStart`, `tEnd` for start and end position of your target region on query protein sequence.
-One 'domain' of a 'hit' must cover full region.
+One 'domain' of a 'hit' must cover the selected region.
 - [not implemented]`eThresh` for threshold of the full 'hit', a valid 'hit' must have a 'evalue' lower than this value.

 ### 2. FastTree